akwanmtl/expiry-tracker/README.md

 # Food LifeSaver

 ## Description
 This application is an Expiry Tracker and a Shopping List Application built using MongoDB, Express, Vue and Node.
 Buefy is the CSS Framework.
+The motivation behind this project is primary to learn how to use the Vue.JS framework.
+In addition, I always wanted to address the problem of remembering what foods I have.

 * Link to the app on Heroku: https://food-lifesaver.herokuapp.com/
 * Link to the Github repository: https://github.com/akwanmtl/expiry-tracker